 Social Security Scotland made its first payments in September 2018, delivering the Carer’s Allowance Supplement.
 This increases the Carer’s Allowance by 13% and is an investment of more than £30 million a year to support carers in Scotland.

-This will be followed by the Best Start Grant, delivering the first Best Start Grant payments before Christmas – 6 months earlier than planned – helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.
+This was followed by the Best Start Grant – delivered 6 months earlier than planned – helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.
 Since then, we have also launched the Best Start nursery age payment and the school age payment – a £250 payment that will be made to low income families around the time of starting nursery and school.

-The SNP Government also intends to use the new powers over Universal Credit to benefit people in Scotland, and between 650,000 and 700,000 households will benefit from those planned reforms.
+The SNP Government will also use new limited powers over Universal Credit to benefit people in Scotland.
 The changes will mean those on Universal Credit in Scotland can opt to be paid twice monthly and rent can be paid direct to landlords, making it easier for people to manage their money.

 We will also guarantee that disability benefits will remain universal and will not be means tested.
 We will reform the assessment procedures for disability benefits to end the unnecessary stress caused to applicants.
 Importantly for thousands of people, an SNP Government will stop the revolving door of assessments by introducing long-term awards for those with existing conditions that are unlikely to change.